 Our fourth quasi-experiment to study the efficacy of CREATE was funded by another SEED grant in 2022.
 It supports Cohort 9 and Cohort 10 of study participants (CREATE and comparison) for three years per cohort, with Cohort 9 joining the study for the 2023–24 school year.
 Cohort 10 will join for the 2024–25 school year.

 Using a quasi-experimental design and mixed-methods process evaluation, we aim to understand the impact of CREATE on teachers’ equitable and effective classroom practices, student achievement, and teacher retention.
 We will continue to study this impact with residents (pre-service and early career teachers), cooperating teachers (mentor teachers), and other experienced educators.
 We are also expanding our research to include more work unpacking the role of principals and other school/district leadership.
 We will continue to explore teacher well-being, self-compassion, and the cost effectiveness of CREATE.
 Adding a cost-benefit component to our work with this new funding is important.
 Specifically, we want to understand the economic benefit CREATE offers to local stakeholders, centering this work in the Atlanta community.

-We will post the final report of the third study here in 2024 or 2026, depending on continual funding.
+We will post the final report of the fourth study here in 2025 or 2026, depending on continual funding.